sigloxv/starshipyard/README.md

 Another important deviation from Rails is that `starshipyard` primary focus is on providing cutting-edge security over everything else.

+### Scramble Identity base session and authorization

+### Templating

+### Development
+**Tasks** include forward push to cover MVC, basic object example, code generation for each of the MVC componenets, and completing each CLI command and subcommand currently outlined in the `cmd/starship/main.go` file.

+**Additionally, the before/after action hooks on controllers need to be implemented to provide the basic structure most Rails developers use (along with the basic MVC, and routes in the root path).**

+Once the alpha is built with the above requirements, it will be at that time, it is decided if the software will be released as is for applications to be built over it, maintaining the Rails structure is the base project but allowing deep, low-level customization by including the framework with the web application.
+Or if, like Rails, this tool eventually is used to build a new project directory and it is distributed as a binary, that builds, manages and launches starship projects.
+Which the metaphor works well with that at the very least.

 ### Starship Yard Design and Security Focus
 Starshipyard will leverage functionality provided by Multiverse OS's `portal-gun` to provide a isolated and deterministic operating environment.